andyhorn/embedded-flutter-app/README.md

 This will run `flutter build web` and copy all necessary files into the `public` directory of the Vue app.
 Unfortunately, there is no way to run a development version of the Flutter app within Vue, so there is no debugging or hot reloading.

+There is an open issue to support these features: [GH: flutter/issues](https://github.com/dart-lang/sdk/issues/60776)